ralsouza/predicting_santander_customer_satisfaction/README.md

-# Predictin Santander Customer Satisfaction
+# Predicting Santander Customer Satisfaction
 Predicting the satisfaction level of Santander customers using Apache Spark (PySpark).

 Customer satisfaction is a key measure of success.
 Unhappy customers don't stick around.
 What's more, unhappy customers rarely voice their dissatisfaction before leaving.